Async Upgrade Simulation for PostgreSQL Extension Lifecycle Management

 1. Pre-Simulation Dependency Resolution & Matrix Alignment

-Before simulation can execute, dependency graphs must be resolved against the target PostgreSQL major version and extension release candidates.
-Platform engineers should extract pg_available_extensions, pg_extension_update_paths(), and pg_depend catalogs from the baseline cluster, then reconcile them with the target environment’s shared object paths ($libdir).
-This step relies on automated Compatibility Matrix Synchronization to resolve conflicting CREATE EXTENSION directives, detect deprecated internal functions, and flag ABI breaks in C-based extensions.
+Before simulation can execute, dependency graphs must be resolved against the target PostgreSQL major version and the extension release candidate.
+Extract pg_extension, pg_depend, and the reachable-version graph from the baseline cluster, then reconcile them with the target environment’s $libdir shared-object paths.
+This step builds on Dependency Tree Analysis to topologically order transitive requires chains, and on Compatibility Matrix Synchronization to reject conflicting CREATE EXTENSION directives, deprecated internal functions, and ABI breaks in C-based extensions.

 The following idempotent script extracts the dependency tree, normalizes output to CSV, and validates it against a centralized matrix.
-It includes a cleanup trap to prevent artifact leakage across pipeline runs.
+It includes a cleanup trap so no artifact leaks across pipeline runs.

 #!/usr/bin/env bash